American Airlines Flight 1502: Cause

-When the accident occurred, the crew could have been partaking in an engine shutdown and restart, a canyon approach, or was en route to engine climb maneuvers.
-Canyon approach procedures require a flap setting of 30 degrees, and the wreckage seemed to corroborate this setting.
+When the accident occurred, the crew could have been engaged in an engine shutdown and restart, a canyon approach, or en route to engine-climb maneuvers.
+Canyon-approach procedures require a flap-setting of 30 degrees, and the wreckage seemed to corroborate this setting.
 However, the evidence was inconclusive to find a cause for the loss of control.
 As such, the FAA officially gave a probable cause as "A loss of control for an undetermined reason".
-Additionally, there was consideration that two engines were inoperative at impact, but this could not be concisely proven.
+Additionally, there was consideration that two engines were inoperative at impact, but this could not be conclusively proven.
 As a result of this speculation, and the crash of another American Airlines 707 on a training flight over Long Island in 1959, the FAA removed the requirement for all 707 flight crews to practice landings with two failed engines on the same wing.